shahabalem/Flashcart/memory_bank/Features/user_register/oauth-system-implementation.md

 - OAuth2 implementation
 - Support for Google Oauth2
 - Rate limiting on auth endpoints
-- combine login and register in one endpoint (front project doesn't know that user is now or not)
+- combine login and register in one endpoint (front project doesn't know that user is now or not)git
 -

 ## Technical Decisions